tharunKumar6789/yellow-ai-n8n-assignment/README.md

 ## 👨‍💻 Tharun Kumar

-This project is built using n8n to automate lead generation from GitHub.
+This project is built using n8n to automate high-value lead detection from GitHub.

-The workflow starts with a schedule trigger that runs automatically at intervals.
+The workflow uses a schedule trigger to monitor stargazers of a GitHub repository.
-It fetches users who starred a GitHub repository using the GitHub API.
+For every new user, it fetches detailed profile data using the GitHub API.
-Then it extracts important details like username and profile link.

-Next, it retrieves complete profile information such as followers, bio, and repositories.
-The workflow filters high-value users based on conditions (followers > 100 or repos > 50).
+The workflow filters users based on:
+- Followers > 100 OR
+- Public repositories > 50

+Only high-value leads proceed further in the workflow.

-After filtering, OpenAI is used to generate a personalized one-line sales pitch.
+Then, OpenAI is used to analyze the user’s bio and company to generate a one-line personalized sales pitch.

-Finally, the lead details along with the AI-generated pitch are sent to a Discord channel.
+Finally, the user details and AI-generated pitch are sent to a Discord channel.

-This project demonstrates automation, API integration, and AI usage in a real-world scenario.
-All sensitive credentials are removed for security purposes.
+## Logic Log
+GitHub API rate limits are handled by using scheduled polling instead of continuous requests, ensuring controlled API usage and avoiding limit exhaustion.